MedAux/tidy_HL7_msgs/README.rst

     ID locations, taken together, must uniquely identify messages after deduplication.

-    All report locations must be within the same segment.
+    All report locations must be from the same segment.

 Missing data
     Represented as NaNs